smaht-dac/submitr/docs/source/usage.rst

 `SMaHT Portal <https://data.smaht.org/>`_.

-But briefly, most commonly, the file format recommended is an Excel spreadsheet file (e.g. ``your_metadata_file.xlsx``), comprised of one or more sheets, where each sheet name is the name of a SMaHT Portal entity or `object` defined within the system.
+But briefly, most commonly, the file format recommended is an Excel spreadsheet file (e.g. ``your_metadata_file.xlsx``), comprised of one or more sheets.
+Each sheet name must be the name of a SMaHT Portal entity or `object` defined within the system.

-Each sheet may contain any number of rows, each representing an instance of the object.
+Each sheet must have as its first row, a special `header` row, which enumerates the names of the object properties as the column names;
-Each sheet must have as its first row, a special `header` row, which enumerates the names of the object properties as the column names.
+each column name must match exactly the name of the property for the kkk Each sheet may contain any number of rows, each representing an instance of the object.

 Note that the first row which is entirely empty marks the end of the input, and any subsequenct rows will be entirely ignored.